RaydAlsayf/multi-language-support-project/README.md

 ### Project Structure

-- **Language Service**: Provides methods to switch between languages and set the initial language.
+- **Language Service**: Provides methods to switch between languages, toggle languages, and set the initial language.
 - **Language Guard**: Ensures routes have valid language prefixes and redirects to the default language if necessary.
 - **Translation Files**: Located in `src/assets/i18n/`, these JSON files manage the translations for each language.